 Canadian Territories:

-This section covers essential financial support from the Government of Canada.
+This section covers essential financial support programs administered by the Government of Canada.

 Disability Tax Credit (DTC)

 The Disability Tax Credit (DTC) is a non-refundable tax credit for individuals with a severe and prolonged impairment.
-Eligibility for the DTC is the primary gateway to accessing the Registered Disability Savings Plan (RDSP), the Child Disability Benefit, and other supports.
+Eligibility for the DTC is a gateway to other federal programs like the Registered Disability Savings Plan (RDSP) and the Canada Disability Benefit (CDB).

 Canada Pension Plan (CPP) Disability Benefit